 “It’s all right, Duccio,” Cadence found herself saying as she turned to the boy.
 She pulled his head toward her shoulder and stroked his hair.
 “We’ll make it out of here somehow.”

 * * *

-When Cadence exited the interrogation room and entered the observation room, she was met with the watchful gazes of Francis and Verga.
-Unfortunate, seeing as how she’d just managed to escape the gaze of Atienna.
-Closing the door behind her, she took her original form with a snap of her fingers and a flash of light.
+When Cadence exited the interrogation room and entered back into the observation room, she was met with stares from Francis and Verga.
+Unfortunate, seeing as how she’d just managed to escape Atienna’s gaze.
+Closing the door behind her, Cadence took her original form with a snap of her fingers and a flash of light.